 Much of Stephen's work is on-the-ground, practical project based.
 Around the world a string of innovative schools are proud to trace their remarkable progress back to his direct involvement.
 Complementing the work designing on-line communities, Stephen is at the heart of a global revolution in physical learning space design, with a string of major new projects worldwide including 0-21+ academies in the UK and Australia, and a complete makeover of a national education system in the Caribbean.
-His research project in 2003 exploring for CABE and RIBA in the UK on the impact of new pedagogies on the design of learning spaces kickstarted a new rhetoric of third millennium school design in the UK and beyond.
-Stephen is designing, with his daughter Juliette, a signature suite of affordable third millennium school furniture.
+His research project in 2003 exploring for CABE and RIBA in the UK on the impact of new pedagogies on the design of learning spaces began a new rhetoric of third millennium school design in the UK and beyond.
+Stephen is designing, with his daughters Juliette and Melissa, a signature suite of affordable third millennium school furniture.